Hatisoft/koteky/README.md

 # Clone the repository
 $ git clone https://github.com/Hatisoft/koteky.git
 ```

-2. plugins can be installed in app or modifying the package.json
+2. Plugins can be installed in app or modifying the package.json
 ```
 {
   ...